rtCamp/snapwp/docs/overloading-wp-behavior.md

 ## Overloading Blocks

-SnapWP allows you to customize the rendering of individual WordPress blocks.
-This is useful for modifying the default appearance or behavior of a block to better suit your design.
+In addition to overloading the underling rendering of default HTML content, SnapWP allows you to target the rendering of individual WordPress blocks.

+The `@snapwp/blocks` package provides a large and growing number of [Block Components](https://github.com/rtCamp/snapwp/blob/develop/packages/blocks/src/blocks/index.ts), which you can in turn overload with custom components or unregister to fallback to rendering with [html-react-parser](#1-creating-a-custom-htmlreactparseroptions-object).

 > [!TIP]
 > When using WordPress [Block Themes](https://wordpress.org/documentation/article/block-themes/), pretty much _everything_ is a block.